 All of the above are just a few examples, but they’re all worthwhile.
-It’s important to be upfront and straight-talking from the word go.
+It’s essential to be upfront and straight-talking from the word go.

 Keep talking and being open

 Never stop talking.
 Make communication a priority.
 Be prepared for the odd disagreement, certainly.
 But don’t be afraid to speak up.
 That goes for both partners in the equation.
-Communication and openness will be the very tools to your mutual success.
+Communication and openness will be the tools of your mutual success.

 Find someone who is flexible

-If there’s one trait you should really hope for – it’s flexibility.
-Will that potential business partner be prepared to compromise?
+If there’s one trait you should hope for – it’s flexibility.
+Is that potential business partner prepared to compromise?
 Do they listen to your point of view?
 Are they reasonable and ready to admit when they might be wrong?

 Appreciate that perfection doesn’t exist

 Finding the ideal business partner is difficult.
 Truthfully, it’s impossible.
 We all have our negative traits and less desirable qualities – so it’s unlikely you’ll find someone who ticks all the boxes.
 But ideally, you’ll want to find someone:

 - you can trust - could you give them the key to your house?

 - who’s comfortable in their skin - therefore happy to keep talking, compromise and admit when they’ve messed up